 I would avoid composting the following garden items:

 - Diseased or insect-ridden plants as diseases or insects might spread

 - Invasive plant species

-- Anything from the garden treated with pesticides as it may kill vital organisms
+- Anything from the garden treated with pesticides, as these may kill vital organisms

-When making compost, I would aim for a balance between green waste – this is your kitchen scraps as well as your grass clippings and weeds – and brown waste.
-This brown waste includes dried leaves and twigs from your garden, however, it should also include:
+When making compost, I would aim for a 50/50 balance between green waste – this is your kitchen scraps as well as your grass clippings and weeds – and brown waste.
+This brown waste includes dried leaves and twigs from your garden.
+However, your brown waste can also include: